Commonsensical (and Sometimes Whimsical) Literary Criticism

 with all the perfections of the entire Bible, with not a word amiss from

-chilling beginning to even more chilling end.
+beginning to end.
 This means that Jesus, as part of

 the Godhead, commanded slavery, sex slavery, the stoning to death of children

 for misdemeanors, infanticide, matricide, ethnic cleansing and genocide.
 Are

 these "perfections" or the ravings of ancient lunatics?

 Ah, but I see that you don't believe me!
 The magical allure of the Christian

 religion continues to prevail, like a fishhook securing a grouper.
 So let me

 Take Deuteronomy 22:13-21, for instance.
 This delightful little passage,